Limerick Desmond League: History

 Recent seasons has seen the number of teams affiliated to the league and as a result, the number of divisions.
 The 2018/19 season saw the league reduced to three divisions (Premier Division, Division One, Division Two).
-The league has also seen a couple of club mergers.
-Killeany AFC merged with Bally Rovers to form Killeany/Bally Rovers FC, Newcastle West Rovers and Newcastle West AFC merged to form Newcastle West Town.
-Adare United and Kilcornan merged at underage but at junior level AK United and Adare United remain separate entities.
+The league also saw a number of club mergers.
+Killeany AFC merged with Bally Rovers to form Killeany/Bally Rovers FC.
+Also, Newcastle West Rovers and Newcastle West AFC merged to form Newcastle West Town.
+Adare United and Kilcornan merged at underage but at junior level AK United and Adare United remained separate entities.

-On the pitch Chris Smith of Abbeyfeale United, Daniel Power and Mark Doherty if Newcastle West A.F.C have represented the Republic of Ireland amateur level, while Broadford United Youths and Newcastle West Rovers youths have reached a Munster Youths Cup semi-final, something which the league hasn't regularly seen.

 In 2019/20, just three divisions of ten teams affiliated.
 Ferry Rangers, Ballysteen, Feenagh, Rockhill Rovers and Killeaney/Bally Rovers all withdrew from junior football.
 Mountcollins and a number of B teams took their place.

 The league also entered the Oscar Traynor Trophy after a number of years absence.